 A couple of weeks ago a report by Google came out stating they had managed to crack the SHA-1 (Secure Hash Algorithm 1) This Hash function was original developed by the NSA in 1993.
-And it is still used by a lot of websites today, although there are much newer versions that offers a lot more security as the maths and computing power to crack it is even greater it has not been as widely adopted.
+And it is still used by a lot of websites today.
+While there are many newer alternatives that offer greater security and require a considerable amount of computing power to crack.
+There is yet to be widespread adoption of these protocols.

-Another reason this isn’t to much of a concern to the integrity of cyber security in my option is that SHA-2 is readily available, and already deployed meaning that even if the collision is able to be simulated again in much less time there is a very accessible upgrade path that will offer much greater security and also not lead to a time between SHA-1 is vulnerable and SHA-2 is being developed.
+Another reason this isn’t to much of a concern to the integrity of cyber security in my option is that SHA-2 is readily available, and already deployed.
+Meaning that even if the collision is able to be recreated in a shorter amount of time there is already an upgrade path that will offer much greater security and also not lead to a time between SHA-1 being vulnerable and SHA-2 being developed.

 The Creator of both Linux and Git was warned about the possible vulnerability with SHA-1 in 2005 and proceed to continue using it for Git.
-This is because he felt it would be far to expensive and Git has layered security meaning that one layer might be compromised but that isn’t the end game.
+This is because he felt it would be far to expensive to implement a change.
+Git has layered security meaning that one layer might be compromised but that isn’t the end game.

 In my opinion although it has been cracked in a lab environment the real world attack vectors of this could be considered limited.
 Even many state sponsored attacks would be unable to dedicated the resources required.

 And furthermore companies such as Google and Microsoft already use SHA-256 so the avarage use who uses YouTube and Gmail will have nothing to worry about in regards to their online privacy and security.